-Submit Report of CCS
+Submit Report to CCS

-Following the review session, the student will compile a report include his/her responses to the review questions (1-7) and the review session recorder's notes.
-The report should be labeled "Mid Term Field Placement Review" and include the student's name, field placement site, date, and be signed by the student and the review session recorder (or designate).
-Because of the signature, the report should be mailed, faxed, scanned and emailed, or emailed followed by a hard-copy of the signed page.
+Following the review session, the student will compile a report including his/her responses to the review questions (1-7) and the review session recorder's notes.
+The report should be labeled "Final Field Placement Review" and include the student's name, field placement site, date, and be signed by the student and the review session recorder (or designate).
+Because of the signature, the report should be emailed and followed by a mailed, faxed, or scanned hard-copy.
 The review report should be sent to the student's primary staff person.

-Integrative Paper for the Educational Ministry Year
+Integrative Paper for the Pastoral Care Year